-- (1) The IRB will be established by the Deputy Chief Management Officer and chaired as directed by the Deputy Secretary.
-The IRB serves as an advisory body to the chair and will assist the chair in: - (a) Prioritizing DoD enterprise business system capability requirements and providing oversight of processes and procedures for business systems that support defense business operations and enable end-to-end process optimization. - (b) Reviewing problem statements (approved by the IRB Chair) and investment certification requests (that are certified by the IRB Chair who recommends approval to the DBSMC), capability requirements and technical configuration changes that have the potential to impact cost and schedule for programs in development, and business cases.
+- (1) The IRB will be established and chaired by the Deputy Chief Management Officer (DCMO). - (2) The IRB serves as an advisory body to the chair and will assist the chair in: - (a) Prioritizing DoD enterprise business system capability requirements and providing oversight of processes and procedures for business systems that support defense business operations and enable end-to-end process optimization. - (b) Reviewing problem statements (approved by the IRB Chair) and investment certification requests (that are certified by the IRB Chair who recommends approval to the DBSMC). - (c) Reviewing capability requirements and technical configuration changes that have the potential to impact cost and schedule for programs in development. - (3) For DBS for which the MDA is at the DoD level, the IRB Chair will serve as a member of the Defense Acquisition Board. - (4) The IRB Chair will ensure that the business need and recommended solution are consistent with portfolio priorities and are compliant with the Business Enterprise Architecture. - (5) When an increment is fully deployed, the Program Manager will schedule a close-out review with the MDA and the IRB to determine whether the investment has achieved the outcomes defined in the Problem Statement.